 Then we need to describe the different topologies, some of which are named after their inventor/discoverer, while others are named based on their circuit function.
 For example the Linkwitz-Riley crossover filter set was invented by Siegfried Linkwitz and Russ Riley, the Sallen-Key filter was invented by Roy Sallen and Edwin L. Key (thanks to a reader, I discovered not only their first names, but also found that they invented a portable radar system called 'Chipmunk'), and the state-variable and multiple feedback filters are described by the functionality of the circuit.
 The biquad filter is known by the type of equation that describes its operation (the bi-quadratic equation).
 Wilhelm Cauer was the inventor of the Elliptical filter - also known as a Cauer filter.

-Of all the filters, the Sallen-Key is the most common - it has excellent performance, is simple to implement, and it can have an easily varied Q provided you can accept a gain change as Q is changed.
-Stop-band performance is generally extremely good, with the theoretical attenuation extending to infinity (at an infinite frequency).
+Of all the filters, the Sallen-Key is the most common - it has excellent performance, is simple to implement, and it can have an easily varied Q by either changing the system gain (equal component value design), or component selection.
+Stop-band performance is generally good, with the theoretical attenuation extending to infinity (at an infinite frequency).
 'Real world' implementations are not as good due to limitations in the active circuitry (whether opamps or discrete), but are more than acceptable for most applications.
 Other popular types are the multiple-feedback (MFB) filter, and (somewhat surprisingly) the all-pass filter.

 Multiple feedback (MFB) filters are also popular, being easy to implement and low cost.
 Unfortunately, the formulae needed to calculate the component values are somewhat complex, making the design more difficult.
 In some cases, a seemingly benign filter may also require an opamp with extremely wide bandwidth or it will not work as expected.
 High-pass MFB filters cannot be recommended because of very high capacitive loading, which will stress most opamps and can cause instability and/or high distortion.